 Who We Are

 What’s Next?
 Part of our core mission is a commitment to social action.
-We are moving in this direction with projects to feed the homeless, work with prison populations and those in recovery centers.
+We are moving in this direction with projects to work with prison populations and those in recovery centers.
 We are continuing to engage our community and build a center that serves it’s population in ways that will support the dharma and our practice both on and off the cushion.

 How You Can Help.
 We are a non-profit in challenging economic times; over 25% of attendees at our special classes and events received some type of scholarship assistance.
 Against the Stream is 501(c)(3) non-profit and supported solely by class fees, donations and your generosity.
 As we move forward, we need your support more than ever, just as this center is needed more than ever.
 Please consider becoming a monthly contributor so we can count on a guaranteed income each month and plan wisely.
 No amount is too small and all donations are fully tax-deductible.
 Currently we are not making our monthly bills and have to dip into our reserves which are greatly depleted.
 Traditionally, those who have more give more to support those who have less.
 We invite you to participate in this tradition so we can all weather this economy together.
 We are eligible to receive matching grants your employer may offer so please inquire at work about this program.
 We can always use volunteers to help with events and projects.
 There is room for everyone in our Sangha.

 Join us as we continue to be at the forefront of American Buddhism, a tradition influenced and inspired by the wisdom and compassion teachings of all the Buddhist traditions.